 To find out more about Cash vs Annuity visit the dedicated page.

 The odds of winning the Powerball jackpot are 1 in 292.2 million, regardless of the value of the top prize.
 You are playing against the number matrix rather than competing against other players, so the number of ticket sales or the amount on offer in the jackpot have no bearing on your chances of winning.

-It doesn't matter where you are from or where you live, you can win Powerball as long as your ticket was bought within a participating Powerball state.
-You have to claim the prize from the state in which the ticket was purchased and you will be taxed on the winnings, but there is nothing to stop you playing this fun lottery game.
+It doesn't matter where you are from or where you live, you can win Powerball without being an American citizen.
+You can buy a ticket from a participating Powerball state regardless of your nationality, although you will have to claim any prize you win from the same state and you will be taxed on winnings.

 Lines automatically generated by lottery terminals are said to account for between 70 and 80 percent of those sold and create between 70 and 80 percent of winners.
 This shows that your chances of winning remain constant however you chose your numbers.